vishvAsa/rAmAnujIyam/tattvam/yAmunaH/Agama-prAmANyam/02_uttara-paxaH.md

 In this case, those who have undergone the afore-mentioned sacraments have knowledge of the content of the statement
 when they have heard the doctrine,
-and hence they perform the "five-timesa-day" rites, which form this content,
+and hence they perform the "five-timesa-day" rites ([228]: Vaisnava rite observed five times a day: pañcakálika.), which form this content,
 and hence they attain to supreme perfection;
 this is learnt solely from the Sastra itself.